Chronic myeloid leukemia

 Young patients with bone marrow donors may be submitted to bone marrow transplantation, since it is the only curative treatment.
 In older patients or those who do not have a bone marrow donor, a bone marrow autotransplant may be considered.

-Advanced Therapy Unit
+Advanced Therapies Unit

-The Advanced Therapies Unit of Clínica Universidad de Navarra has been established in order to deal exclusively with cellular therapies against cancer and other diseases of the immune system, favouring their administration and seeking to increase the safety of these treatments.
+The Advanced Therapies Unit of the Clínica Universidad de Navarra develops cell therapies against cancer and other diseases of the immune system.

 Where do we treat it?